-You must also sign up for a CloudFlare account before continuing.
-Note that this tutorial will require the use of CloudFlare's nameservers.
+You must also sign up for a Cloudflare account before continuing.

-After logging in, you will be taken to the Get Started with CloudFlare page.
-Here, you must add your website to CloudFlare:
+After logging in, you will be taken to the Get Started with Cloudflare page.
+Here, you must click the Add site button at the top to add your website to Cloudflare:

-Enter the domain name that you want to use CloudFlare with and click the Begin Scan button.
+Enter the domain name that you want to use Cloudflare with and click the Add Site button.
 You should be taken to a page that looks like this:

-The next page shows the results of the DNS record scan.
-Be sure that all of your existing DNS records are present, as these are the records that CloudFlare will use to resolve requests to your domain.
+The next page shows the results of the DNS record scan for your site.
+Be sure that all of your existing DNS records are present, as these are the records that Cloudflare will use to resolve requests to your domain.
 In our example, we used

-To change your domain’s nameservers, log in to your domain registrar control panel and make the DNS changes that CloudFlare presented.
-For example, if you purchased your domain through a registrar like GoDaddy or NameCheap, you will need to log into appropriate registrar’s control panel and make the changes there.
+To change your domain’s nameservers, log in to your domain registrar control panel and make the DNS changes that Cloudflare presented.
+For example, if you purchased your domain through a registrar like Google or NameCheap, you will need to log into the appropriate registrar’s control panel and make the changes there.

-In the example case, the domain is using DigitalOcean’s nameservers and we need to update it to use CloudFlare's DNS.
-The domain was registered through NameCheap so that's where we should go to update the nameservers.
+In the example case, the domain is using DigitalOcean’s nameservers and we need to update it to use Cloudflare’s DNS.

 When you are finished changing your nameservers, click the Continue button.
 It can take up to 24 hours for the nameservers to switch but it usually only takes several minutes.